How To Form A C Corp In California

 C Corps in California are required to have a registered agent on file with the Secretary of State’s Office at all times.
 The registered agent essentially serves as the middleman for the company.
 They are tasked with receiving legal correspondence and notice of litigation filed against the entity on the company’s behalf.
 They are required to pass these documents along to the company’s owners.

-It’s crucial that business owners find a registered agent who they can trust.
+It’s crucial that business owners find a California registered agent who they can trust.
 Failure to do so could mean that they won’t receive documents in a timely fashion, if at all.
 If a company misses critical documents, they could no longer be in good standing with the state of California.
-This, in turn, could result in late fees and possible dissolution.
+This, in turn, could result in late fees and possible business dissolution.

 The registered agent must have a physical address in the state of California.
 Additionally, the agent must be at this address during regular business hours.
 California corporations may want to consider hiring a third-party registered agent company, such as DoMyLLC, who has years of experience acting as a registered agent in the state of California.